BaTMaN2499/mega_store/README.md

 - Advanced reports for stores, containing everything they sold and what was the profit for each item.

 ## The application
+![Entities Diagram](https://github.com/victor-am/mega_store/raw/master/docs/entities.png)

 This app is an API made as lightly as possible to allow developers to focus on object-oriented design.
 That means we had to trim down some (very important) topics to get just the Minimum Viable Design Experience™.

-![Entities Diagram](https://github.com/victor-am/mega_store/raw/master/docs/entities.png)

 ### Database
 We use SQLite3 here as it was the simplest database around (and the Rails default).

 ### Web Server
-Our old WEBbrick friend returns.
+Hello WEBbrick, my old friend.

 ### Tests
 Only request specs, and not the most comprehensive ones either.
 The idea here just allows for refactoring exercises while keeping the application from breaking.